Berserk-Games/Tabletop-Simulator-Knowledge-Base/docs/custom-content/custom-assetbundle.md

 > View the [AssetBundles Tutorial Video](/getting-started/video-tutorials#custom-asset-bundles)

 An AssetBundle is the most advanced, fully featured asset type for Tabletop Simulator.
-An asset is created in Unity, and then expected in a special format to be imported into your game.
+An asset is created in Unity, and then exported in a special format to be imported into your game.

 <center>![Example Asset Bundle in Unity](/img/custom-assetbundle/example.gif)</center>